ItalyPaleAle/svelte-spa-router/README.md

 This module is released under MIT license.

+> **Note:** there's currently a known issue with Svelte 3.13+ that is breaking `use:link` actions (see #59).
+A fix is coming shortly; in the meanwhile, if you are encountering issues with the `use:link` action (including the sample code in this repo), please downgrade Svelte to 3.12.1.

 ## Hash-based routing

 With hash-based routing, navigation is possible thanks to storing the current view in the part of the URL after `#`, called "hash" or "fragment".